Sarah Howorth

 Orono, Maine 04469

-Bio: Sarah K. Howorth is an associate professor of special education and program coordinator for the special education graduate programs in the School of Learning and Teaching, part of the University of Maine College of Education and Human Development.
-Her research interests include social skills and social coaching of individuals with autism, and the use of emerging technology such as virtual reality and augmented reality to support behavioral, academic, and transition skills instruction for individuals with disabilities.
+Bio: Sarah K. Howorth is an associate professor of special education and program coordinator for the special education graduate programs in the University of Maine College of Education and Human Development’s School of Learning and Teaching.
+Her research interests include social skills and social coaching of neurodivergent individuals and the use of emerging technology, such as virtual reality and augmented reality, to support behavioral, academic and transition skills instruction for individuals with disabilities.
 She also has expertise in the following areas: assistive technology, reading comprehension, positive behavior interventions and supports, and improving employment and transition outcomes for individuals with autism and intellectual disabilities.
-Sarah is a board-certified behavior analyst and has more than 20 years of experience in special education.
+Sarah is a board-certified behavior analyst with more than 20 years of experience in special education.
 She has taught as a classroom teacher in Michigan, Pennsylvania, New York, and Shanghai (China).
-Her leadership positions in professional organizations include serving as Past-President for Council for Exceptional Children’s Innovations in Special Education Technology Division (CEC-ISET); Past-President and Treasurer for Maine State Division of the Council for Exceptional Children.
-She is also the faculty advisor for UMaine Best Buddies and a Scout Master for the first BSA Girls Troop (478-G) in Orono.
+Her leadership positions in professional organizations include serving as Past-President of Council for Exceptional Children’s Innovations in Special Education Technology Division (CEC-ISET); Past-President and Treasurer for the Maine State Division of the Council for Exceptional Children.
+She is also the faculty advisor for UMaine Best Buddies and a former Scout Master for the first BSA Girls Troop (478-G) in Orono.

 Education